The Kernel Method for Electrical Resistance Tomography: Conclusions

 \section{Conclusions}

 In this work, a new non-iterative imaging method for Electrical Resistance Tomography is presented.
-Specifically, the method is meant for the inverse obstacle problem, where the aim is to retrieve an unknown anomaly embedded in a known background.
-The method relies on the possibility to find a boundary data $g$ producing a current density that is mostly vanishing in the regions occupied by the anomaly, when $g$ is applied to the reference configuration without anomaly.
+Specifically, the method is designed for the inverse obstacle problem, where the goal is to recover an unknown anomaly embedded in a known background.

+The method relies on the possibility of finding a boundary condition $g$ that produces a current density that is almost vanishing in the regions occupied by the anomaly, when applied to the reference configuration without the anomaly.
+This \lq\lq special\rq\rq \ boundary data $g$ is proven to be given by the higher order eigenfunctions of the operator $\Lambda_D-\Lambda_{\varnothing}$, which is the difference between the Neumann-to-Dirichlet map measured in the presence of an unknown anomaly $D$ and the Neumann-to-Dirichlet map computed or measured for the reference configuration.

-The imaging method, characterized by a very simple and stable numerical implementation, provides a simple way to evaluate this special boundary data $g$.
+The imaging method, characterised by a very simple and stable numerical implementation even in the presence of noise, provides a straightforward way to evaluate the outer support of the unknown anomaly $D$ at minimal computational cost.

-The numerical examples demonstrate that the proposed algorithm achieves excellent performances in the presence of noise, also.
+Numerical examples demonstrate that the proposed algorithm achieves excellent performance.